Showing posts with label Memoirs. Show all posts

 Dahl, Roald.
 Going Solo

-Early diary entries and commentary from the author Roald Dahl on his World War I. aviation career when flying a plane was as dangerous as facing an enemy pilot.
+Early diary entries and commentary from the author Roald Dahl on his World War I aviation career during a time when flying a plane was as dangerous as facing an enemy pilot.
 Brilliantly written.
 (Previously reviewed here.)

 Happy reading.